Verrazano Narrows Bridge Dehumidification - Brooklyn to Staten Island, N.Y.

 The scope of work included erection of four steel-framed, metal-clad cable enclosures — two in each anchorage; installation of dehumidification systems; and replacement of bridge deck joints with pre-formed elastic seals of prevent water infiltration through the anchorage ceilings.

-With approximately 2,500 lb. of tension on each wire spanning thousands of feet across the bridge, dropping a bolt, tool or structural member could easily damage one or more strands, potentially reducing the bridge's load carrying capacity.
+With approximately 2,500 pounds of tension on each wire spanning thousands of feet across the bridge, dropping a bolt, tool or structural member could easily damage one or more strands, potentially reducing the bridge's load carrying capacity.
 Absolutely no damage was done due to extensive coordination and planning by crews while working with heavy equipment around the suspension cables.